 - Advanced analytics.
 This incorporates all the tools data scientists use to design predictive and prescriptive analytical models.
 Predictive analytics, data mining, statistical modeling, and big data analytics software are all included.

-A BI analytics infrastructure supports all these categories.
+A business intelligence analytics infrastructure supports all these categories.
 It’s also designed to ensure the accessibility of a wide range of data.

 The Benefits of Analytics